schketik/Oil-Reserves-Linear-Regression-Analysis/README.md

-# Oil-Reserves-Linear-Regression-Analysis
- The goal is to build a machine learning model (Linear Regression) that will help identify the region where extraction will yield the highest profit.
- Then, the potential profit and risks should be analyzed using the Bootstrap technique.
+The objective is to develop a machine learning model (Linear Regression) to identify the region with the highest potential for profitable extraction.
+Subsequently, the model will be used to assess potential profit and associated risks through the Bootstrap technique.
+The process involves the following steps:

- The process includes:
-- Data wrangling
+- Data preprocessing and cleaning
-- Exploratory Data Analysis
+- Exploratory Data Analysis (EDA)
-- Correlation analysis
+- Correlation analysis between key features
 - Statistical analysis
-- Model training
+- Model training and evaluation
-- Revenue calculation using boostraping technique
+- Profit estimation and risk analysis using the Bootstrap method